-The insulation metric is an evaluation of the heat protection offered by each product.
-The AmazonBasics silicone hot handle holder is far and away the best heat shield in the class.
-We know this to be the case because we heated an 11 inch, 6 pound cast iron pan to 500º F then grabbed the handle with each holder.
-We timed how long we could keep said pan elevated before the heat bled through, making our grip uncomfortable — approximately 130º F.
+Insulation is an evaluation of the heat protection provided by each product.
+The Amazon Basics silicone handle holder is by far the best heat shield in the class.
+We know this to be the case because we heated an 11-inch, 6-pound cast iron pan to 500º F then grabbed the handle with each holder.
+We timed how long we could keep the pan elevated before the heat bled through enough to be uncomfortable — approximately 130º F.

-The AmazonBasics allowed the tester to hold the cast iron for 38 seconds, long enough to make it hard to keep it elevated.
-To put that into context, the next closest competitor is the All-Clad holder at 20 seconds.
-Following on the heels of the All-Clad is the Lodge silicone hot handle holder at 17 seconds.
+The Amazon Basics holder allowed us to grip the cast iron for 38 seconds, long enough that the heavy pan became difficult to keep elevated.
+For some context, the next closest competitor is the All-Clad holder at 20 seconds.
+Following on its heels is the Lodge silicone hot handle holder at 17 seconds.

-The remaining models came in around 10 seconds.
-The exception is the Lodge Stripped hot handle holder which only managed to protect the user for 6 seconds.
-In the Lodge Stripped's defense, this is more than enough insulation for stovetop applications where you are not bearing the full weight of the pan.
-In contrast, products like the AmazonBasics and the All-Clad are suited for high heat baking and broiling applications.
+The remaining models all came in around 10 seconds.
+The exception is the Lodge Striped hot handle holder, which only managed to protect the user for 6 seconds.
+In the Lodge Striped's defense, this is more than enough insulation for stovetop applications where you are not bearing the full weight of the pan.
+In contrast, products like the Amazon Basics and the All-Clad are suited for high-heat baking and broiling applications.

-When we make an assessment of the manufacturing quality we take a methodical look at all the stitching, turning the holder inside out if necessary.
-We perform a knuckle roll test where the seams appear weak, and of course we use the heck out of them in the course of our testing.
-If there are specific marketing claims — for example the AmazonBasics claims that it is oven-safe up to 475º F — we test them.
-In this particular case, the otherwise bomber AmazonBasics began to smoke leaving us to conclude that this is only a safety feature and not an intended use.
+When we assess the manufacturing quality, we take a methodical look at all the stitching, turning the holder inside out if necessary.
+We perform a knuckle roll test where the seams appear weak, and of course, we use the heck out of them in the course of our testing.
+If possible, we test any specific marketing claims — for example, the Amazon Basics claims it is oven-safe up to 475º F. In this particular case, the otherwise bomber silicone holder began to smoke, leaving us to conclude that this is only a safety feature and not an intended use.

 — Nick Miley